 Significance of marital status for quality of life

 We know from previous surveys that single people often have poorer living conditions (see for example Barstad 2016 and Sandvik 2018) than those who live with a partner.
 This difference is also observed in self-reported quality of life in these statistics.
 People who live with a partner report a better quality of life than Single people are defined here as persons who are not married or cohabiting. in most areas.
+Single parents are particularly vulnerable; this is the group where the highest proportion reports low scores on most indicators.

 In the Quality of Life Survey, we asked single people if they were in a relationship.
 We see that single people who are in a relationship often have a better quality of life than single people who are not in a relationship, either with or without children.
 There are particularly large differences when it comes to optimism for the future and satisfaction with physical health.

 Among single parents, whether they are in a relationship or not, more than half are dissatisfied with their financial situation, indicating that it is difficult to make ends meet and that this is a financially vulnerable group.
+Single parents also experience to a lesser extent that their social relationships are supportive and rewarding compared to the other groups.

 Figure 2.
 Low subjective quality of life, by marital status.
 Selected indicators.
-2023.
+2025.
 Percentage

 We do not know for sure whether being in a relationship in itself improves the quality of life for single people, but it is reasonable to assume that having a confidant impacts on well-being.
 Single people are more often lonely than those who live with someone, and loneliness is associated with lower life satisfaction (Støren and Rønning 2021 p.
 62).
-Single people who are not in a relationship are less satisfied with their social relationships than those in a relationship and couples who live together.
+Single people and single parents who are not in a relationship are less satisfied with their social relationships than those in a relationship and couples who live together.

 People outside the labour force are less satisfied with life